How Does An Air Fryer Work? The Science Behind This Delicious Cooking Method

 Kitchen trends come and go, but every now and then, a new appliance emerges that captures the imagination of home cooks everywhere.
 Just a few years back, the Instant Pot was the talk of the town.
 Nowadays, air fryers have taken center stage!
 Perhaps you've heard the buzz, seen them recommended on cooking websites, or noticed them listed as a cooking option on your go-to frozen snacks.

-But what is an air fryer?
-How does an air fryer work?
+But how does an air fryer work?
 And most importantly, are they worth the investment, the kitchen real estate, and the hype?
-If you're looking for an "Air Fryer 101" to explain the ins and outs of this latest countertop appliance, read on!
+If you're looking for an "Air Fryer 101" to explain the ins and outs of this latest countertop appliance along with its pros and cons, read on!

 What Are The Advantages Of Using An Air Fryer?